 Miles driven: 967.6, 16:32, 33.9mpg

-Woke up at 4:30am Left hotel at 6:50am?
-Temp at 50 Arriving at the parking around 7:30am Began trail walk from 8:15am Reached entrance to Emroy trail at 9:49am Windy, temp dropped at 40 Reached summit at 10:43am Came down at 11:30am Going up dry creek South Rim at 12:45pm, Had lunch at south rim Began walking along the rim, under gusty conditions Began descending toward the village Met a Japanese family
+Woke up at 4:30am and get ready for the day under dark sky.
+I left hotel at 6:50am with temperature at 50.
+Crossing into the entrance and drove along the road.
+Arriving at the parking around 7:30am Began trail walk from 8:15am Reached entrance to Emroy trail at 9:49am Windy, temp dropped at 40 Reached summit at 10:43am Came down at 11:30am Going up dry creek South Rim at 12:45pm, Had lunch at south rim Began walking along the rim, under gusty conditions Began descending toward the village Met a Japanese family

-Back to parking around 4:00pm Checked in at the hotel Made noodles and ate orange Relaxed until ?pm Stepped out at 6:40pm Had dinner Picture time around 8:30pm Went to bed around 9:30pm
+Back to parking around 4:00pm and checked in at the hotel.
+Made noodles and ate orange Relaxed until ?pm Stepped out at 6:40pm Had dinner Picture time around 8:30pm Went to bed around 9:30pm

 Lunch, power outage menu today